Every Which Way but Loose: Cast

 Screenwriter Jeremy Kronsberg has a small role as Bruno the biker, while martial artist Gene LeBell also features as another biker.
-Making uncredited appearances are Harry Guardino as James Beekman, Mel Tillis as emcee/performer at the Palomino honkytonk club and Phil Everly as a singer at the club.
+Making uncredited appearances are Mel Tillis as emcee/performer at the Palomino honkytonk club and Phil Everly as a singer at the club.

 Production

 The script, written by Jeremy Joe Kronsberg, had been rejected by many other Hollywood production companies.
 However, Eastwood saw the project as a means of broadening his appeal to the public, although most of his production team and his agents reportedly thought it was ill-advised.
-Eastwood's associate Bob Hoyt convinced Warner Brothers to buy the story.
+Eastwood's associate Bob Hoyt convinced Warner Bros. to buy the story.

 The Clyde character was played by an orangutan named Manis.
 Eastwood said of using the orangutan for the main role, "Clyde was one of the most natural actors I ever worked with!
 But you had to get him on the first take because his boredom level was very limited."

 The film has a contemporary Western theme, displaying the blue-collar aspects of the Western United States, with many scenes shot in rural locations, cheap motel rooms, industrial facilities, and honkytonk bars.
 Location filming took place in the California communities of Bakersfield, North Hollywood, San Fernando, Sun Valley, Ukiah, and Van Nuys.
 It was also filmed in Colorado, including parts of Denver, Aurora, and historic Georgetown.
 A few scenes were also filmed in Albuquerque, Santa Fe, and Taos, New Mexico.

 Title and theme song origin

 The film's title was the basis of the Eddie Rabbitt song of the same name from the soundtrack.

 In California in 1978, songwriter Steve Dorff received a phone call from Snuff Garrett, the music supervisor of the Clint Eastwood film Every Which Way But Loose.
 Dorff later said in an interview that Garrett said to him, "Hey, what's up?
 I need you to write something.
 I need a song called 'Every Which Way But Loose.'
 I said, "What does that mean?"
 He said, "I don't know.
 I just know that Clint Eastwood plays a guy who likes to beat people up, and he travels around in an old beat-up pickup truck with an orangutan."
-Dorff then called his in Alabama, Milton Brown, and over the phone, in about 30 minutes they had put together the song.
+Dorff then called his friend in Alabama, Milton Brown, and over the phone, in about 30 minutes they had put together the song.

 The phrase had also appeared in the previous year's film Smokey and the Bandit.